iiasa/RE4AFAGRI_platform/README.md

 - For WaterCROP:
 - For M-LED: at line 10 of the MLED_hourly.R file, defining the 'db_folder' parameter
-- For OnSSET: all files and directories are used relative to the working directory so no need to define paths.
+- For OnSSET: include the OnSSET replication data folder unzipped in `onsset\onsset_replication` (more details below)
 - For NEST:

 ## Setting up the environment